TudFilip/Chicken_Invaders_For_HighSchoolComputerScienceCertificate/README.md

 # Atestat_Informatica_Liceu
-A python game for my project for the computer certificate examen at the end of high school
+A python game for my computer certificate examen at the end of high school